MJ Melendez Player Props: Royals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 28th in the league with a collective 7.6 strikeouts per nine innings.
+- The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies have a 5.23 team ERA that ranks 29th among all league pitching staffs.
+- The Rockies have a 5.18 team ERA that ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to rank 25th in baseball in home runs surrendered (75 total, 1.3 per game).
+- Rockies pitchers combine to surrender the fifth-most home runs in baseball (77 total, 1.3 per game).

-- Anderson (0-0 with a 1.31 ERA and 10 strikeouts in 20 2/3 innings pitched) gets the start for the Rockies, his fourth of the season.
+- The Rockies are sending Gomber (4-4) to the mound to make his 12th start of the season.
+He is 4-4 with a 7.00 ERA and 34 strikeouts in 54 2/3 innings pitched.

-- The righty's last time out was on Sunday against the New York Mets, when he tossed five innings, surrendering one earned run while giving up four hits.
+- The left-hander last pitched on Sunday against the New York Mets, when he threw four innings, allowing six earned runs while giving up eight hits.

-- In five games this season, the 35-year-old has put up an ERA of 1.31, with 4.4 strikeouts per nine innings.
-Opponents are hitting .208 against him.
+- The 29-year-old has amassed an ERA of 7.00, with 5.7 strikeouts per nine innings, in 11 games this season.
+Opponents are hitting .291 against him.

 © 2023 Data Skrive.
 All rights reserved.